 When pica results from an imbalance in nutrients, doctors prescribe mineral and vitamin supplements.
 Apart from this, the following are some of the common treatment methods adopted in the case of pica:

 - Therapy, medication or both are prescribed by doctors when pica is caused due to mental health issues like OCD.

 - Since neglect could be a cause for pica, it is advised to work on communication skills and increase communication with the child.

 - Create a special box which is filled with edible food that the child can opt from as opposed to the non-food item that the child reaches for.

-- Go healthy.
-Encourage the child to eat healthy snacks and restraint when reaching for non-food items.
+- Go Healthy: Encourage the child to eat healthy snacks and practise restraint when reaching for non-food items.

-- Know what to do.
-If any mental health issues are diagnosed, effectively involve in treating this issue, as neglecting it could lead to the development of pica.
+- Know What to Do: If mental health issues are diagnosed, seek effective treatment because neglecting it could lead to the development of pica.

-In some cases, getting rid of the pica can be quite easy, whereas many a child may require some professional help and advanced methods to alleviate pica.
+Getting rid of pica can be quite easy in some cases, while some cases may require professional help and advanced methods.
 Patience is a very important virtue to maintain throughout this process.
-You should be positive continuously and encourage you kid constantly for any treatment to be effective.
+You should be positive and encouraging towards your kid for any treatment to be effective.